dharmatype/Bebas-Neue/README.md

 "Bebas Neue Family (2014)" was designed based on the "Bebas Neue version 1.xxx (2010)".
 Therefore, some part of the design, character set, style name and some setting between the Family (2014) and version 2.000 (2018) are slightly different.

 When you use these fonts together, please be carefull.
+They have same "Family Name", but they are not same fonts.
 Please contact to Font fabric when you need to talk about "Bebas Neue Family (2014)"